coreyladovsky/bball/README.md

 ### The Concept:

-NBA Stats By The Minute is a tool that allows people to dive deeper into player's stats.
+NBA Stats By The Minute is a tool that allows people to dive deeper into players' stats.
-The team graph shows each player's minute impact compared to the rest of their team.
+The team graph shows each player's minute by minute impact compared to the rest of their teammates.
 The outside ring is their average number of minutes played per game.
-The following rings are their average in that stat (ex.
+Each ring that follows represents the average in another stat (ex.
 Points Per Game) divided by their average Minutes Per Game.
-This leaves us with their average Stat Per Minute.
-I have chosen to represent their impact this way, because it eliminates the differences in player's allotted play time.
-An in game situation where the graph could be useful: There's one more play left in the game, your team is ahead by 2 points and the other team has the ball.
+Each result is their average Stat Per Minute.
+I have chosen to represent their impact this way, because it eliminates the differences in a player's allotted play time.

+An in-game situation where the graph could be useful: There's one more play left in the game, your team is ahead by 2 points and the other team has the ball.
 You absolutely need a stop.
 By quickly looking at my team graph it is easy to see which of the players have the strongest defensive minute by minute stats.
 Click on a player to see a more individualized breakdown of that player's stats.
 These stats are again created by the "average stat per game" divided by "average minute per game".
 I have then multiplied the outcome by 48 as if that player were to play for the entire game.